-12 credits = full time; for graduate students with a TA, GA, or RA appointment, 9 credits = full time.
+Twelve credits is considered full time; for graduate students with a TA, GA or RA appointment, nine credits is considered full time.

 UB enrollment information is sent to the National Student Clearinghouse (NSC) on a monthly basis, with more frequent transmission around degree conferral dates and at the beginning of each semester.
 If the enrollment report has not yet been sent, your loan company may not see your current enrollment data.
 For more information regarding enrollment verification, please contact the Office of the Registrar.

 Contact your department’s graduate coordinator to see if it is appropriate to file an “exceptional registration form” in order to be late-registered for a course.
-Check the Registrar’s Student Academic Calendar and the Student Accounts Financial Liability page for drop/add, resign and financial liability deadlines.
+Departmental contact information can be found on our list of academic programs

 First, be sure to speak with your department about your intentions.
 You may request a leave of absence from your program by filing a Leave of Absence Petition, which must be submitted by the end of the first week of the semester in which the leave is to begin.
 Failure to secure a leave of absence by the end of the first week of the semester will result in a $350 reactivation fee being assessed to your account when you register for classes.